 We come with different needs, considerate of those around us, expecting to be challenged, inspired, comforted and renewed.
+Worship of God is not something that only happens as we gather together for corporate worship, but is expressed each moment of our everday lives.
 Close your books and set your assignments aside.
 Open your heart and mind to the loving Father.
 Let the Holy Spirit speak to you during these times together.